HollowScythe3791/BacktestingUI/README.md

 Once loaded into DuckDB, and the higher timeframes databases are created, the tool should attach all results of the timeframe to the associated database.
-The test should get the past 10 years max.